2020 Viral Hepatitis Grant for early-career researchers

-To honour World Hepatitis Day 2020 (28th July), the Australian Centre of Hepatitis Virology (ACHV) is announcing the funding of three $2000 prizes for early career researchers and PhD students to carry out innovative research into viral hepatitis.
+To honour World Hepatitis Day 2020 (28th July), ACHV announced the funding of three $2000 prizes for early career researchers and PhD students to carry out innovative research into viral hepatitis.
+Each year, the ACHV runs travel award competitions for attendance at National and International conferences.

 - To be eligible for this grant, you must be a financial member of ACHV.